Below is a list of Wheeling High School clubs and activities.

 National Honor Society

-National Honor Society inducts new members each year in May.
-Requirements of membership include: a weighted GPA of 4.8 or higher, participation in service activities in or out of school, and a strong character, judged by staff input.
-Once inducted, each member is required to continue with a weighted grade point average of 4.8 or above.
-Each member will also be expected to complete at least 20 service hours including the Back to School bash and canned food drive.
+National Honor Society inducts new members each year in April.
+Requirements of membership include: a weighted GPA of 3.8 or higher, participation in service activities in or out of school, a strong character, judged by staff input, and leadership.
+Once inducted, each member is required to continue with a weighted grade point average of 3.8 or above.
+Each member will also be expected to complete at least 20 service hours including the American Heart Association Red Out.

 The purpose of the Psychology Club is to expand upon psychology topics and explore new concepts related to psychology.
 Anyone interested in psychology is invited to join.

-Poms is an activity focused on promoting school spirit through performances at various sporting events.
-There are two Pom Pon squads at WHS, one for the fall season and one for the winter season.
+Poms is an activity focused on promoting school spirit through dance performances at various sporting events.
+There are two Pom squads at WHS, one for the fall season and one for the winter season.
 Tryouts are held in the spring for the following school year.
 Practices are held after school, and the members of the squad choreograph the routines.
 The squad performs at Varsity home football and basketball games and other sporting events.
+The winter team also competes as an IHSA sport.
 School assemblies and the Junior Wildcat Pom Clinic are also a part of our program.

 Family Career and Community Leaders of America